 If one wish to argue physical school libraries contain enough LGBTQIA+ representation that representation is unnecessary in the online libraries, that theory has been disproven by my visits to the two (2) physical school libraries.
 The visits cannot be used as representative of school libraries in any larger area, however they do prove that not all school libraries contain enough representation.
 Representation through online learning platforms would therefore be necessary to bridge the gap.
 Notice, this is not to say school libraries should abstain from containing LGBTQIA+ representative books if the online libraries contained enough representation.
-It is rather a depiction of the complete lack of representative books to create a diverse and thorough collection of accessible representation.
+It is rather a depiction of the complete lack of representation some pupils may be met with, and how every platform and library should include representative books to create a diverse and thorough collection of accessible representation.